atomicdata-dev/atomic-server/docs/src/atomicserver/faq.md

 No, AtomicServer has its own HTTPS support.
 Just pass a `--https` flag!

-## Can / should I create backups?
+## Can I create backups?

-You should.
+There are two ways you can create backups:

+1. **Export the JSON-AD**.
 Run `atomic-server export` to create a JSON-AD backup in your `~/.config/atomic/backups` folder.
 Import them using `atomic-server import -p ~/.config/atomic/backups/${date}.json`.'
 You could also copy all folders `atomic-server` uses.
 To see what these are, see `atomic-server show-config`.
+1.  **Backup the database file**. use `atomic-server show-config` to find the `store_path` and copy the path to some place where you store the backup.

 ## I lost the key / secret to my Root Agent, and the `/setup` invite is no longer usable!
 What now?